hieuvp/learning-terraform/01-vpc-essentials/README.md

 <br/>

 - Rules are evaluated based on **`Rule #`** from lowest to highest.
-- The first rule evaluated that applies to the traffic type gets immediately applied and executed regardless of the rules that come after (have a higher **`Rule #`**).
+- The first rule evaluated that applies to the traffic type gets immediately applied and executed, regardless of any rules that come after (have a higher **`Rule #`**).

-- When you create a new NACL, all traffic is DENIED by default.
+- Any new NACLs you create DENY all traffic by default.
+- A subnet can only be associated with one NACL at a time.
+- An NACL allows or denies traffic from entering the subnet.
+Once inside the subnet, other AWS resources (e.g. **EC2 Instances**) may have an additional layer of security (security groups).

 ## Subnets